May 31st is International No Tobacco Day. Fight smoking positively

-On May 31, an international anti-smoking campaign is held all over the world - World No Tobacco Day, i.e. a day without tobacco smoke.
+On May 31, an international anti-smoking campaign is held all over the world - World No Tobacco Day, i.e. smoke-free day.
 It was established in 1988 by the World Health Organization.
-The task was set before the world community - to ensure that the problem of tobacco smoking disappeared in the 21st century.
-With this action, WHO warns the population of the planet (more than half of the entire male population of the planet and about a quarter of the female population are smokers) against addiction - one of the most common epidemics in the history of mankind - nicotine addiction, which is on a par with alcoholism and drug addiction.
-Tobacco is the only legal product that kills half of the people who use it regularly.
+The world community was tasked with ensuring that the problem of tobacco smoking disappears in the 21st century.
+With this action, WHO warns the population of the planet (more than half of the entire male population of the planet and about a quarter of the female population are smokers) against the addiction - one of the most widespread epidemics in the entire history of mankind - nicotine addiction, which is on a par with alcoholism and drug addiction.
+Tobacco is the only legal product that kills half of the people who regularly use it.
 For humans, the lethal dose of nicotine is 50-100 milligrams.

-When smoking 20-25 cigarettes per day for 30 years, the smoker passes 150-160 kilograms of tobacco through his lungs and does not die just because he introduces it in small doses.
+When smoking 20-25 cigarettes a day for 30 years, a smoker passes 150-160 kilograms of tobacco through his lungs and does not die only because he injects it in small doses.

-The global tobacco epidemic kills about six million people every year, more than 600,000 of whom, non-smokers, die due to exposure to second-hand smoke.
-If no action is taken, the epidemic will kill more than eight million people every year by 2030.
+The global tobacco epidemic kills approximately six million people each year, more than 600,000 of whom are non-smokers and die due to exposure to second-hand smoke.
+Without action, the epidemic will kill more than eight million people every year by 2030.
 More than 80% of these preventable deaths will occur among people living in low- and middle-income countries.

 According to the World Health Organization:

-Globally, 90% of deaths from lung cancer, 75% from chronic bronchitis and 25% from coronary heart disease are due to smoking;
+Globally, 90% of deaths from lung cancer, 75% from chronic bronchitis and 25% from coronary heart disease are caused by smoking;

-Every ten seconds, one heavy smoker dies on the planet (by 2020, this level could rise to one person in three seconds);
+Every ten seconds, one heavy smoker dies on the planet (by 2020, this rate could rise to one person every three seconds);

 In Russia, at least every tenth woman smokes;

-Heavy smokers today can be called 50-60% of Russian men (among some categories of citizens, this figure reaches 95%).
+Today, 50-60% of Russian men can be called heavy smokers (among some categories of citizens this figure reaches 95%).

-Smoking and the diseases it causes annually cause the death of at least a million Russian citizens.
+Smoking and the diseases it causes cause the death of at least a million Russian citizens every year.

-It should be noted that with good awareness of the dangers of smoking for health, few seek to get rid of nicotine addiction.
-Either a person does not realize the full severity of the consequences of tobacco use for his health or believes that the disease will not affect him, or the habit of smoking is so strong that there is no way to give it up.
-Doctors offer smokers at least for this day to give up a bad habit.
-However, according to statistics, less than 20% of smokers succeed in quitting smoking on the first attempt.
+It should be noted that while there is good awareness of the health hazards of smoking, few people strive to get rid of nicotine addiction.
+Either a person does not realize the severity of the consequences of tobacco use on his health or believes that the disease will not affect him, or the habit of smoking is so strong that there is no way to give it up.
+Doctors suggest that smokers give up their bad habit at least for this day.
+However, according to statistics, less than 20% of smokers succeed in quitting smoking on the first try.

-The ultimate goal of World No Tobacco Day is to help protect present and future generations not only from these devastating health consequences, but also from the social, environmental and economic ills associated with tobacco use and exposure to tobacco smoke.
+The ultimate goal of World No Tobacco Day is to help protect current and future generations not only from these devastating health consequences, but also from the social, environmental and economic scourges associated with tobacco use and exposure to tobacco smoke.

-Smoking is one of the most harmful habits that has entered the daily life of a large number of the population.
-The number of smokers who leave our world much earlier than we would like is growing every year.
+Smoking is one of the most harmful habits that has become part of the daily life of a large number of the population.
+The number of smokers leaving our world much earlier than expected is growing every year.

 According to statistics from the World Health Organization, 25% of the world's population dies from coronary heart disease, 90% from lung cancer, and 75% from chronic asthmatic bronchitis.
 Every ten seconds, one smoker dies in the world.
-In this regard, in many countries special actions of the "International and World No Smoking Day" are organized, which attract people to give up this addiction.
+In this regard, many countries organize special “International and World No Smoking Day” campaigns, which attract people to give up this harmful habit.

 When is No Smoking Day celebrated?

 There are two dates dedicated to the fight against this addiction: May 31 - World No Smoking Day, the third Thursday of November - International No Smoking Day, which is celebrated every year.
-The first date was established in 1988 by the World Health Organization, while the second was approved in 1977 by the American Cancer Society.
+The first date was set in 1988 by the World Health Organization, and the second was established in 1977 by the American Cancer Society.

 Benefits of quitting smoking

-• the state of health improves, more precisely, it returns to its normal state;
+• the state of health improves, or rather, it returns to its normal state;

-• there is a surge of energy and strength;
+• a surge of energy and strength appears;

 • reproductive function in women is normalized, the chances of giving birth to a healthy child increase;

-• vision improves, as a few months after quitting smoking, partially clogged vessels of the fundus are restored.
+• vision improves, since a few months after quitting smoking, partially clogged vessels in the fundus of the eye are restored.

-• the risk of impotence in men decreases, the viability of spermatozoa increases;
+• the risk of impotence in men is reduced, sperm viability increases;

-• the appearance of a person becomes healthier, the skin does not experience oxygen starvation, it looks fresh and young.
+• a person’s appearance becomes healthier, the skin does not experience oxygen starvation, and looks fresh and young.
 The vascular network on the face becomes less noticeable;

 • immunity increases, scratches and wounds heal easier and faster on the skin;

-• Sensitivity of taste and smell is exacerbated.
-The most ordinary food can seem surprisingly pleasant;
+• the sensitivity of taste and smell is heightened.
+The most ordinary food may seem surprisingly pleasant;

 • mood improves, optimism and cheerfulness appear;

-• non-smokers always get more positive feedback from management;
+• non-smokers always receive a more positive assessment from management;

-• no need to run to the store at any time of the day when the cigarettes suddenly ran out.
+• you don’t have to run to the store at any time of the day when you suddenly run out of cigarettes.

-Apparently, we can say that quitting smoking enables a person to improve their health, lifestyle and position in society.
-Unfortunately, on the first attempt, less than 20% of those who want to quit smoking succeed.
-While the benefits of quitting smoking are enormous, many smokers simply can't take it and give up.
-Most of them succumb to temptation before they even last a week.
+Apparently, we can say that quitting smoking allows a person to improve their health, lifestyle and position in society.
+Unfortunately, less than 20% of those who want to quit succeed on the first try.
+Despite the fact that the benefits of quitting smoking are very great, many smokers simply cannot stand it and give up.
+Most of them succumb to temptation without lasting even a week.

 First day of quitting smoking

-This is perhaps one of the most difficult periods in the career of a smoker.
-At this time, the body, not receiving the usual dose of nicotine, tries to restore its normal functioning, therefore, nicotine withdrawal occurs, a person feels a great desire to smoke, there is a feeling of anxiety, tension and irritability, appetite increases.
+This is perhaps one of the most difficult periods in a smoker's career.
+At this time, the body, not receiving the usual dose of nicotine, tries to restore its normal functioning, so nicotine withdrawal occurs, the person experiences a great desire to smoke, a feeling of anxiety, tension and irritability arises, and appetite increases.

-On World No Smoking Day, all the participants of the action offer to forget about this addiction for a moment and think about your health, because the benefits of quitting smoking are much greater than the harm.
+On World No Smoking Day, all participants in the campaign propose to forget about this harmful habit at least for a moment and think about your health, because the benefits of quitting smoking are much greater than the harm.

 The World Health Organization (WHO) declared May 31 as World No Tobacco Day in 1988.

 This promotion is held twice a year.
-May 31st is World Health Organization No Tobacco Day.
-It was this organization that held its first anti-tobacco campaign in 1988.
-The next promotion is held every third Thursday in November.
-This day is known as International No Tobacco Day.
+May 31st is No Smoking Day, which is held with the participation of the World Health Organization.
+It was this organization that held its first anti-tobacco campaign in nineteen eighty-eight.
+The next promotion takes place every third Thursday in November.
+This day is referred to as International No Smoking Day.

 This action against tobacco use was approved by the American Cancer Society in the seventy-seventh year of the last century.